 The idea of printing a document from your home when you’re halfway across the world once sounded impossible.
 Thanks to UPnP, you can now remotely control various devices that are connected to a local network.
-But what is UPnP all about?
 Is it safe despite the convenience it offers?

 In this article, we’ll cover the following:

 UPnP stands for Universal Plug and Play.
 It is a protocol used to allow devices to discover each other on the network.
 Without UPnP, it will be a hassle to set up a device on a network.
 Merely connecting a printer to the network does not work, as you’ll need to configure its network settings manually.

 As we’re living in a more interconnected world, UPnP removes the need for the tedious setup process.
 With UPnP, devices are able to automatically acquire an IP address and establish a port to communicate with other devices on the network.